satellite-image-deep-learning/techniques/README.md

 * [Deepnote](https://deepnote.com/) -> many features for collaboration, GPU use is paid

 # State of the art engineering
-* Compute and data storage are moving to the cloud.
+* Compute and data storage are on the cloud.
 Read how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use the cloud
+* Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as [COG](https://github.com/robmarkcole/satellite-image-deep-learning#cloud-optimised-geotiff-cog) and [STAC](https://github.com/robmarkcole/satellite-image-deep-learning#spatiotemporal-asset-catalog-specification-stac)
-* Google Earth Engine and Microsoft Planetary Computer are democratising access to 'planetary scale' compute platforms
+* Google Earth Engine and Microsoft Planetary Computer are democratising access to 'planetary scale' compute
 * Google Colab and others are prodiving free acces to GPU compute to enable training deep learning models
 * No-code platforms and auto-ml are making ML techniques more accessible than ever
+* Serverless compute (e.g. AWS Lambda) mean that managing servers may become a thing of the past
 * Custom hardware is being developed for rapid training and inferencing with deep learning models, both in the datacenter and at the edge
-* Supervised ML methods typically require large annotated datasets, but approaches such as self-supervised and active learning are offering alternatives pathways
+* Supervised ML methods typically require large annotated datasets, but approaches such as self-supervised and active learning require less or even no annotation
-* Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as COGS and STAC
 * Computer vision traditionally delivered high performance image processing on a CPU by using compiled languages like C++, as used by OpenCV for example.
 The advent of GPUs are changing the paradigm, with alternatives optimised for GPU being created, such as [Kornia](https://kornia.github.io/)
 * Whilst the combo of python and keras/tensorflow/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise